Haskucy/caturjawa/README.md

 - What is the Game Tree Complexity of Catur Jawa?
 - What is the Average of Game Length of Catur Jawa?
 - What is the Branching Factor of Catur Jawa?
+- Who is likely to win?
+Player X or Player O

 ## Current Analysis